flutter/website/src/tools/devtools/release-notes/index.md

 ---
 title: DevTools release notes
 description: Learn about the latest changes in Dart and Flutter DevTools.
+toc: false
 ---

 The following is an index of release notes for select DevTools releases.

+{{site.alert.note}}
+  DevTools is bundled as part of the Dart and Flutter SDKs.
-To determine which version of DevTools you are using, run `flutter --version`.
+  To determine which version of DevTools you are using, run `dart devtools --version`.
+{{site.alert.end}}

 * [2.26.1 release notes][]
 * [2.25.0 release notes][]